 § 15479.
 Indemnity Agreement and Power of Attorney.

-(a) Each member of a group self-insurer shall execute an indemnity agreement and power of attorney that shall be on either a Form A4-8 (Rev 1/94), Indemnity Agreement and Power of Attorney or another form of an Indemnity Agreement and Power of Attorney which shall be subject to the approval of the Manager.
+(a) Each member of a group self-insurer shall execute an indemnity agreement and power of attorney Form S-4 (1-2016).

 (b) The Indemnity Agreement and Power of Attorney shall contain, in substance, the following provisions: